OPENAIRINTERFACE/openairinterface5g/ci-scripts/yaml_files/5g_rfsimulator/README.md

 As you can see, 2 other values shall match in the NR-UE section of `docker-compose.yaml`:

 All the values such as IMSI and KEY are taken from the configuration file mounted into the container.
+For the first UE, provision as usual through the config file

 ```yaml
  oai-nr-ue: